MichaelJL3/MulticoreProgramming/lab1/README.md

 if no number is specified a default of 4 is used as defined in lab1.h

-to compile with more functionality view the makefile
+to compile with more functionality view the makefile and read the section below

 there are also more complex modes
-	make dbg > compiles a version which prints informative messages make d

-	make efficient > compiles a more efficient version using the method described below make effic
-	make ef

-	make dbg_ef > compiles a version with both efficient and debug flags

-	make compare > compiles a version that compares the parallel to a sequential one

-	make compare_ef > compiles a version that compares using the efficient version
+	for compiling there are 4 flags D, E, C, A

-	make everything > compiles a version that uses all the flags make every
+	A: all uses all the flags
+	D: debug flag compiles with debug mode
+	C: comparison compiles with comparison mode
+	E: efficiency compiles with efficiency mode

+	for running there is one flag O

+	O: pipes the output of the run to a file

+	to use these flags set them to one when running the command
+	ex: make c D=1 E=1, make r O=1

 ##EFFICIENT MODE
 	runs n-1 threads and has the main process also run the test